March A Fairweather Friend As Serious Storms Hit East And West Coasts

 But Rob Lewin, director of the Santa Barbara County Office of Emergency Management, said in a statement that the amount and intensity of the latest expected rain was enough to cause flooding, even without the recent fires.

 "We could experience localized flooding and road closures which are not isolated to the burn areas," Lewin said.
-"The threat of rock falls, mud slides and debris flow is high.
+"The threat of rockfalls, mudslides and debris flow is high.

-It is the sixth evacuation since December for some, reports The Los Angeles Times.
+For some people, it is the sixth evacuation since December, reports The Los Angeles Times.

 National